 Wascana is a centre of activity.
 Whether participating in the Canada Day celebrations or the opening of the Legislative Assembly, enjoying quiet walks along the lake shore or a tour through the Royal Saskatchewan Museum, attending a family picnic or a multimedia production at the Conexus Arts Centre, people are always using and enjoying Wascana Centre.

-- This walk begins in the parking lot beside Pine Island.
+This walk begins in the parking lot beside Pine Island.
 Across the lake to the north is the Wascana Marina, one of Wascana Centre's many facilities constructed to encourage recreation.
-During the summer it provides a boat launch and in the winter it is the focal point for winter sports activities.

 a) Trees - American Elm, Maple species, Pear species, Plum species, Mayday, Ornamental Crab species, Russian Olive, Hawthorn, Japanese Tree Lilac, Colorado Spruce, Poplar species, Shubert Chokecherry, Amur Chokecherry, Pine species, Siberian Larch, Linden species, Ash species, Paper Birch, Mountain Ash species, Pincherry, Bur Oak, Ohio Buckeye, Butternut, Willow species, Black Walnut (Wascana seed source).